-- iv the title page shall bear the title, approved in accordance with the module narrative, the candidate's name, the degree for which they are a candidate and the year in which the dissertation is presented; - v the degree, year and candidate's name shall appear on the spine; - vi a summary of the work, not exceeding three hundred words in length must be bound in each copy immediately after the title page; - vii wherever possible, subsidiary papers and other material should be bound in but a candidate is at liberty to submit such material separately for consideration by the examiners. - (g) Except where, owing to the nature of the subject, the module narrative explicitly indicates alternative modes, or language, of presentation, the dissertation shall be written in English.
-The summary must always be written in English. - (h) Two copies of the dissertation must be submitted to the UniHelp desk.
-A candidate is advised to keep an additional copy for personal use, as the copies submetted will not be returned. - (i) No alterations or additions may be made to a dissertation after it has been submitted except with the agreement of the Assessment Board. - (j) A selection of copies of dissertations for the degree of Master may be placed in the University library, after formal assessment, and are available for anyone to consult.
+iv the title page shall bear the title, approved in accordance with the module narrative, the candidate's name, the degree for which they are a candidate and the year in which the dissertation is presented;

+v the degree, year and candidate's name shall appear on the spine;

+vi a summary of the work, not exceeding three hundred words in length must be bound in each copy immediately after the title page;

+vii wherever possible, subsidiary papers and other material should be bound in but a candidate is at liberty to submit such material separately for consideration by the examiners.

+(g) Except where, owing to the nature of the subject, the module narrative explicitly indicates alternative modes, or language, of presentation, the dissertation shall be written in English.
+The summary must always be written in English.

+(h) One printed copy of the dissertation must be submitted to the UniHelp desk plus an electronic copy.
+Exeptionally two printed copies must be submitted, where the programe specification require this.
+A candidate is advised to keep an additional copy for personal use, as the copies submetted will not be returned.

+(i) No alterations or additions may be made to a dissertation after it has been submitted except with the agreement of the Assessment Board.

+(j) A selection of copies of dissertations for the degree of Master may be placed in the University library, after formal assessment, and are available for anyone to consult.
 It is a condition of acceptance of a dissertation that the University Librarian is empowered to reproduce the dissertation by photocopy or otherwise and to lend copies to those institutions or persons who, in the Librarian's opinion, require them for academic purposes.